 Intersession Brief period (typically 1-3 weeks) between semesters when a limited number of courses are offered.

 Lower Division Undergraduate courses numbered lower than 300.

 Major Collection of courses and requirements that is designated as the student's primary area of specialization.
 Appears on the student's diploma and transcript.

 Minor Collection of courses indicating additional specialization in an area of study beyond the major.
 Minors do not appear on the student's diploma but are listed on the student's transcript.

-Mixed Credit Courses that are part of an accelerated graduate program in which students can receive both graduate and undergraduate credit.
+Mixed Credit Courses that are part of an accelerated graduate program in which students earn both graduate and undergraduate credit.

-My Missouri State Web-based system that provides access to personal student information, email, blackboard, online registration, and much more.
-A BearPass account is required to access the system.
+My Missouri State Website that provides access to personal student information, email, blackboard, online registration, and much more.
+A BearPass login is required to access the system.

-Non-Comprehensive Major One that requires completion of a minor in order meet graduation requirements.
+Non-Comprehensive Major A BA or BS major that requires completion of a minor in order meet graduation requirements.

 Non-resident Student who does not meet requirements for classification as a Missouri resident for fee purposes in accordance with the residence policy.

-Non-traditional student Includes evening students, married students, students with children, and students of 22 years of age or older.
+Non-traditional student Typically describes evening students, married students, students with children, and students of 22 years of age or older.